First Loose Women star finally breaks silence on "deeply depressing" ITV cuts and "job losses"

-Jane Moore has become the first Loose Women regular to break their silence on the ITV cuts that are expected to hit the lunchtime series she appears on.
+Nadia Sawalha has fought back tears as she addressed the cuts coming to ITV Daytime show Loose Women.

-In a column for The Sun, Jane has taken aim at trolls, blaming those who may deride the programme’s approach to covering news topics of “casual misogyny”.
+Her comments come after Jane Moore became the first Loose Women regular to break their silence on the cuts that are expected to hit the lunchtime series she appears on.

 It was announced last week that GMB, Lorraine, This Morning and Loose Women, will endure cuts to scheduling and production.